sabman/PySparkGeoAnalysis/slides.md

 ---

+# [fit] Our Data

+## lets explore...

+---

 # [fit] :globe_with_meridians: + :panda_face: = GeoPandas

 ## http://geopandas.org

+^ GeoPandas is an open source project to make working with geospatial data in python easier.
+GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types.
+Geometric operations are performed by shapely.
+Geopandas further depends on fiona for file access and descartes and matplotlib for plotting.

 ---

 ## Make working with geographic data like working with other kinds of data in python